bdlucas1/diff3d/README.md

 ### Quick start

-You will need to have Python installed.
+You will need to have Python installed - see notes in the next section on installing Python if you don't already have it.
 Python comes with a program called `pip` for installing Python programs at the system level.
 To install `diff3d` run this command:

     pip install diff3d